xformerfhs/MatrixTranspose/README.md

 | `WINDOWS-1250` | [Windows 1250](https://en.wikipedia.org/wiki/Windows-1250)                    |
 | `WINDOWS-1252` | [Windows 1252](https://en.wikipedia.org/wiki/Windows-1252)                    |

-As can be seen there are quite a lot of different ways to encode characters in bytes.
 Since files are a sequence of bytes and there is no way to read the encoding of a file, it has to be specified by the user.

 The default is `UTF-8` as it is the most commonly used encoding.